Why Rosedale Funeral Home?

 We are priced competitively and are here to help you arrange a funeral that is in accordance with your wishes and your budget.
 We are transparent about our prices and have listed them on line for many years – we were one of the first Funeral Directors in the country to sign the Quaker Social Action pledge which requires us to do so.

 We will never to try sell you anything, we are here to listen and provide advice and appropriate choices.
-We can give information and support on funeral grants and bereavement benefits that many families don’t realise they are entitled to.
+We can give information and support on government benefits received after bereavement and accessing funding after a funeral that many families don’t realise they are entitled to.

 Our standards are second to none and all our staff care about the standards and values that we uphold, whether that is the way we care for the deceased, the cleanliness of our vehicles or the care that goes into drafting an order of service, we all care.